viandoxdev/jsfw/README.md

 // Any property can be ommitted, unless specified otherwise
 // The values listed here are examples
 {
-    // (default: 0) Index of the device to send the state to, this is the index in the client configuration controllers list "index": 1,
+    // (default: 0) Index of the slot to send the state to, this is the index in the client configuration controllers list "index": 1,
     // (default: [0, 0]) Setting for the rumble, values are in range 0-255 first element is small rumble, second is big "rumble": [255, 0],